kgilds/kwgsite/content/about.md

 The title of this blog is *R for the rest of us*.
 The phrase R has a steep learning curve is true, and I hope to assist anyone leap up to *R* from spreadsheets.

 I came to *R* from a unique path--the social service sector.
 Currently, I use *R* to manage and automate the evaluation of [Get REAL!](http://www.fldoe.org/schools/family-community/activities-programs/mentoring_student_assistance.stml)-- a state wide mentoring program.

-Learning *R* and basic data science has heled me wrangle nonprofit program data and develop methods to make data processing and reporting easier.
+Learning *R* and basic data science has helped me wrangle nonprofit program data and develop methods to make data processing and reporting easier.

 I work as the Veteran Services Contract Coordinator at the [Senior Connection Center](http://seniorconnectioncenter.org/).
 This positon allows me to use my unique blend of social service experience and data management skills.